Codeholics/codeholics/themes/pelican-theme-codeholics/README.md

 ### Breadcrumbs

 It's possible to show breadcrumbs in your site using the `DISPLAY_BREADCRUMBS` flag.
-By default the article category isn't shown in the breadcrumbs, if you wish to enable it, set the `DISPLAY_CATEGORY_IN_BREADCRUMBS` flag to _True_.
+By default, the article category isn't shown in the breadcrumbs, if you wish to enable it, set the `DISPLAY_CATEGORY_IN_BREADCRUMBS` flag to _True_.

 ### Navbar